Dairy FreeLow CarbQuickHigh Protein

 Extreme close-up shot of a silver spoon lifting a generous scoop of creamy shrimp salad from a white ceramic bowl, large pink shrimp pieces coated in glossy mayo dressing with visible green dill frond

-Whether you're meal-prepping for the week, bringing a dish to a potluck, or just treating yourself to an elevated lunch, this shrimp salad has you covered.
-It keeps beautifully for three days in the fridge, and honestly, it tastes even better on day two.
-Let's get cooking!
+Whether it's meal prep for the week, something impressive for a gathering, or just an elevated Tuesday lunch, this shrimp salad delivers every time.
+It keeps for three days in the fridge and genuinely tastes better on day two — the flavors just keep getting friendlier.
+Grab your biggest bowl.

 How It Comes Together